 For senior undergraduate students who have developed some knowledge of a discipline and its research methods, this course offers an opportunity to work on the research project of a professor.
 Students enrolled have an opportunity to become involved in original research, develop their research skills and share in the excitement and discovery of acquiring new knowledge.
 Project descriptions for the following fall-winter session are posted on the ROP website in mid-February and students are invited to apply at that time.
 See Experiential and International Opportunities for more details.

 A critical exploration of selected topics of Greek or Roman history, literature, philosophy, or material culture.
-Topics will vary from year to year.
+Topic will vary from year to year.
+Visit the Departmental web site at Classical Civilization for further information.

 Student-initiated project of reading and research, supervised by a member of the Department.
 Primarily intended for students in a Major program.
 After obtaining a supervisor, a student must apply to the Department of Historical Studies.
 A maximum of 1.0 credit in a reading course is permitted.